 Regarding economic and political risks, investors may have their ability to obtain returns, in whole or in part, from their investments affected by changes in the regulatory, fiscal, economic and political environment.
 Specifically regarding to foreign investors, there is a risk that they may face restrictions related to the repatriation of invested capital or the creation or increase of existing tax rates on foreign investment.

-As it is a substantially smaller, less liquid, more concentrated and potentially more volatile market than the main global securities markets, the Brazilian securities market may substantially limit the ability of investors to sell our shares on their terms desired.
+As it is a substantially smaller, less liquid, more concentrated and potentially more volatile market than the main global securities markets, the Brazilian securities market may substantially limit the ability of investors to sell their Ser Educacional shares on their terms desired.

 The comparison between some data from the Brazilian securities market and some international markets, such as the United States, allows illustrating the characteristics described above.
-As an example, in may 2023, B3 had a market capitalization of approximately US$0.8 trillion, and in the same month, the market value of US companies listed on the New York Stock Exchange was US$25.15 trillion.
+As an example, in may 2024, B3 had a market capitalization of approximately US$0.9 trillion, and in the same month, the market value of US companies listed on the New York Stock Exchange was US$25.56 trillion.

-The current economic and political crisis in Brazil may adversely affect our business, operations and financial condition.
+The current economic and political crisis in Brazil may adversely affect the Company’s business, operations and financial condition.

 The recent economic instability in Brazil caused by the increase in inflation observed in recent years, the slowdown in GDP growth and the uncertainty about whether the Brazilian government will be able to enact the economic reforms necessary to improve the deterioration of public accounts and the economy have led to a declining market confidence in the Brazilian economy and a government crisis.

 With Brazil in the midst of an economic crisis scenario, due to the increase in inflation and fuel prices, as well as the increase in unemployment rates, amplified by the perception of widespread corruption, as well as other factors, in October 2018, President Jair Bolsonaro was elected, after a fierce election campaign for the presidency.
 In this same scenario of polarization, President Luis Inácio Lula da Silva took office in January 2023, after the end of Jair Bolsonaro’s term.
 The polarization presented during the electoral process, reflected in the dissatisfaction of certain segments of the population, can create difficulties in the formation of a support base for the government in Congress, which can impact the current government‘s ability to govern and, consequently, approve projects classified as essential for the recovery of the economy, such as the pension reform and the tax reform, and, as a consequence, hinder the resumption of growth of the Brazilian economy.
-The country‘s president has the power to determine government policies and actions relating to the Brazilian economy and, consequently, affect the operations and financial performance of companies, including ours, and as a result, may adversely affect the Brazilian markets and trading prices of securities issued by Brazilian companies, including us.
-We are not able to fully estimate the impact of global and Brazilian political and macroeconomic developments on your business.
-In addition, given the current political instability, arising from the divergences presented between the allies of President Jair Bolsonaro‘s government throughout 2021, and due to the opposition‘s performance, we cannot predict which policies will be adopted by the Brazilian government and whether these policies negatively affect the economy, your business or financial condition.
-Any recurring economic instability and political uncertainties could adversely affect our business and our shares.
+The country‘s president has the power to determine government policies and actions relating to the Brazilian economy and, consequently, affect the operations and financial performance of companies, including ours, and as a result, may adversely affect the Brazilian markets and trading prices of securities issued by Brazilian companies, including Ser Educacional.
+The Company is not able to fully estimate the impact of global and Brazilian political and macroeconomic developments on its business.
+In addition, given the current political instability, arising from the divergences presented between the government’s allies and the opposition, the Company cannot predict which policies will be adopted by the Brazilian government and whether these policies negatively affect the economy, the Company’s business or financial condition.
+Any recurring economic instability and political uncertainties could adversely affect the Company’s business and its shares.

 Pandemics or outbreaks of communicable diseases around the world, such as the coronavirus (COVID-19), can impact the world economy and attribute greater volatility and losses to the stock trading market.